AMH OFFSETS CARBON EMISSIONS FROM CONTAINER ON BARGE SERVICE

 Since AMH’s inception in 2016, its service has safely reduced roadway congestion by displacing approximately 100,000 truck moves.
 This equates to an estimated savings of roughly 4 million gallons of diesel fuel and more than 40,000 metric tons of CO2.

-“Container on barge has been a safe and environmentally friendly transportation solution and AMH’s move to carbon neutrality continues to support the value of this service to the region,” said Jay Hardman, executive director of the Port of Baton Rouge.
+Jay Hardman, Executive Director of the Port of Baton Rouge, stated that, “Container on barge has been a safe and environmentally friendly transportation solution and AMH’s move to carbon neutrality continues to support the value of this service to the region”

 * * * * *